Bullion (musician)

 Nathan Jenkins, better known by his stage name Bullion, is a British songwriter and record producer.

 Career

 Jenkins first attracted attention with his 2007 mashup album Pet Sounds: In the Key of Dee.
 After releasing singles on labels such as R&S, Honest Jon's, and Young Turks, he released You Drive Me to Plastic in 2011.
-Several of Jenkins's next releases came through his own record label Deek Recordings, including Love Me Oh Please Love Me (2012), Loop the Loop (2016), and We Had a Good Time (2020).
-His latest album, Affection, was released on 26 April 2024.
+Several of Jenkins's next releases came through his own record label, Deek Recordings, including Love Me Oh Please Love Me (2012), Loop the Loop (2016), and We Had a Good Time (2020).
+His album Affection was released on 26 April 2024 on Ghostly International.
+In June 2026, he released "Francis Ford" as the single for his album Nearly, which is scheduled to release on 25 September 2026.